Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 We compare our methods with most of the RGB-IR person ReID methods which have reported their results on the SYSU-MM01 and RegDB datasets in Table~\ref{tab:soa}.
-Current state-of-the-art methods include cmGAN~\cite{dai2018cross} which proposed to learn modality invariant features via an adversarial way, eBDTR~\cite{ye2019bi} which presented a bidirectional center-constrained top-ranking loss to learn discriminative features, and D$^{2}$RL~\cite{wang2019learning} which incorporated a generative model to transform the input into a unified space firstly, then extracted discriminative features from the unified space.
-We can see from Table~\ref{tab:soa} that our method significantly outperforms D$^{2}$RL by \textit{17.4\%} cmc-1 and \textit{15.9\%} mAP on RegDB dataset, and by \textit{6.2\%} cmc-1 and \textit{8.2\%} mAP on SYSU-MM01 dataset.
+Current state-of-the-art methods include: cmGAN~\cite{dai2018cross} proposed to learn modality invariant features via an adversarial way.
+HSME~\cite{hao2019hsme} proposed an end-to-end dual-stream hypersphere manifold embedding network with both classification and identification constraint.
+D-HSME~\cite{hao2019hsme} modified the weight matrix of Sphere Softmax via Singular Vector Decomposition(SVD). eBDTR~\cite{ye2019bi} presented a bidirectional center-constrained top-ranking loss to learn discriminative features, and D$^{2}$RL~\cite{wang2019learning} incorporated a generative model to transform the input into a unified space firstly, then extracted discriminative features from the unified space.
+MAC~\cite{ye2019modality} proposed a novel modality-aware collaborative learning method on top of a two-stream network, handling the modality-discrepancy in both feature level and classifier level.
+We can see from Table~\ref{tab:soa} that our method significantly outperforms D$^{2}$RL by \textit{17.4\%} cmc-1 and \textit{15.9\%} mAP on RegDB dataset, and outperforms MAC by \textit{1.8\%} cmc-1 and \textit{1.2\%} mAP on SYSU-MM01 dataset.

+We compare two types of evaluation modes during inference phase.
+As we can see from Table~\ref{tab:soa}, the performance of using full mode is better than using simplified mode.
+On SYSU-MM01 dataset, the full mode outperforms the simplified mode by $1.7\%$ cmc-1 and $0.2\%$ mAP, while on RegDB dataset, using full mode gets an additional $7.7\%$ cmc-1 and $6.5\%$ mAP improvement.
+It might because RegDB is a relatively small dataset, and the global features probably can not generalize as well as in a relatively large SYSU-MM01 dataset.

+On the other hand, the full mode needs to take more computing resources and is more time-consuming.
+Our experiments are based on single NVIDIA RTX-2080Ti GPU.
+Taking RegDB dateset as an example, it contains $2060$ query images and $2060$ gallery images for testing.
+First, the DSCSN takes about $24.8$s to extract all query and gallery image features.
+Then, for simplified mode, the cosine similarity calculations of all query images and gallery images take only about $0.5$s, while for full mode, the Contrastive Correlation Network takes about $5280$s to calculate the difference scores of all query and gallery images ($2060\times 2060$ evaluations of CCN).
+So the full mode is less efficient especially when searching in a large gallery set.